 Putting aside the Air/Oxygen aspect the first stage of any assessment is to assess the probability of a fuel being present i.e the area to be assessed is classified into ZONEs as defined in EN 60079‑10.

-These 2 parameters are not connected and must be independently evaluated for each fuel or combination of fuels likely to be present.
+The explosive nature of the fuel3 then needs to be defined, these parameters are not connected and must be independently evaluated for each fuel or combination of fuels likely to be present.

-The EN standards generally relate to NTP (Normal Temperature & Pressure) unless specifically detailed, conditions such as enriched Oxygen are outwith their scope although it is feasible that a Test house could issue certification outside those conditions based on their own criteria.. ↩
+The EN standards generally relate to NTP (Normal Temperature & Pressure) unless specifically detailed, conditions such as enriched or depleted Oxygen are outwith their scope although it is feasible that a Test house could issue certification outside those conditions based on their own criteria.. ↩

 Multiple gases are usually straightforward and based on the worst-case scenario i.e. gases with lowest ignition temperature and ignition energy except in a few cases where the gas source is a mix and therefore the may be calculated on that mix Hybrid environments i.e. gas and dust must be assessed as a single entity and usually will be a special case regarding certification. ↩